Sunrise Izumo: Accommodation, Ticketing and Facilities

 The Sunrise Express services consist of six types of accommodation.
-There are five types of berths: A Single Deluxe, B Sunrise Twin (2-person use), B Single Twin (1 or 2-person use), B Single and B Solo.
+There are five types of berths: A single deluxe, B sunrise twin (2-person use), B single twin (1- or 2-person use), B single and B solo.
 There is also a carpeted sleeping space called the Nobi-nobi sleeping area.

+The train has a maximum capacity of 158 people across 146 cabins (assuming all berths are booked), as follows: